maianhdang/EPI853B/HW1.md

 For each of the tasks described below:
    - Create, using loops, a function that carry out the needed computations,
-   - Check, using 100 random tests your function against the native R function that does the same task.
+   - Check, using 100 random tests, your function against the native R function that does the same task.
 You can use small matrices (i.e., nrow and ncol <10 for your tests.

 Tasks:
    1. Matrix products (`matProd(x,y)`)